Aubergine, also known as eggplant or brinjal, is technically a fruit.

 Here, they state that:

-So, needless to say that lowering blood pressure through diet could help save a lot of lives every year.
+So, needless to say, lowering blood pressure through diet could help save a lot of lives every year.

 Eating eggplant (and other potassium-rich foods) regularly is one way to help achieve that aim.